Patsy O'Leary

-Patsy O'Leary (born Patricia O'Day, September 8, 1910, date of death unknown) was an Irish-American actress known for her work on Mack Sennett comedies in the late 1920s and early 1930s.
+Patsy Veloris O'Leary (May 20, 1912 - ?) was an Irish-American actress known for her work on Mack Sennett comedies in the late 1920s and early 1930s.

 Biography

-O'Leary was born in County Cork, Ireland, to an Irish mother and a French father; the family relocated to Paris when O'Leary was a girl before heading to America and settling in Tacoma, Washington.
+O'Leary was born Patsy Veloris O'Leary in County Cork, Ireland, to Irish mother Mary Donahue and a French father Grover C. LaGrange"^"; the family relocated to Paris when O'Leary was a girl before heading to America and settling in Tacoma, Washington.
 She got into acting as a child on Sennett's lot.
 She appeared in dozens of films over the course of her career (mostly comedies and Westerns) and also owned her own restaurant in Hollywood for a time.
-She married Dr. Clement J. Joynt in 1930 and appears to have retired from acting soon after.
-She divorced Joynt in 1936.
+She married Dr. Clement Joseph Joynt (1905–1969) on June 16, 1930 and divorced him in 1936.